Who is authorised to witness me signing the statutory declaration?

 • representative at a New Zealand Embassy

-• Commonwealth representative at an embassy, or
+• Commonwealth representative at an embassy

 Unsure of some of these terms?
 Check out our glossary.